 This national learning report will highlight the themes emerging from our contact with families during our patient safety investigations.
-We expect to publish it in spring 2020.
+We expect to publish it in autumn 2020.

 Our national learning reports describe common themes and findings that come out of our national investigation programme and our maternity investigation programme.
 The information in these reports is used to inform future HSIB investigations or programmes of work.